What is PTO? Here’s a Comprehensive Guide to Understanding PTO

 The bottom line is that employees truly appreciate the personal benefits and flexibility of PTO.

 Employee satisfaction is a win-win for both employees and employers.
+And understanding the importance of balancing PTO and inflation in current times can further enhance this mutual benefit."

 #2: PTO Can Facilitate a More Honest Employee/Employer Relationship